Genymobile/feedback/README.md

 - Either we decide to prioritize your idea and so we will keep you informed.
 - Or we decide to not prioritize it and we may comment on the discussion describing our reasoning.

+## Disclaimer

+Any statement in this repository that is not purely historical is considered a forward-looking statement.
+Forward-looking statements included in this repository are based on information available to Genymobile as of the date they are made, and Genymobile assumes no obligation to update any forward-looking statements.
+The forward-looking comments in the public feedback discussions do not represent a commitment, guarantee, obligation or promise to deliver any product or feature, or to deliver any product and feature by any particular date, and are intended to outline the general development plans.
+Customers should not rely on these public feedback discussions to make any purchasing decision.